-Ayesha Curry Twerks On Husband Steph In Video From her 30th Birthday
+Ayesha Curry Twerks On Husband Steph In Video From Her 30th Birthday

 Fashion Bomb Daily reports that Ayesha’s festive jumpsuit was designed by Versace.
 Her shoes were designed by the luxury fashion brand as well.

 Her Instagram also shows how much Ayesha appreciated Steph for the surprise.
-She posted a series of photos of herself and him with a short but sweet caption: “I love you.”
+She posted a series of photos of herself and him with a short but sweet caption, “I love you.”